 How are behavioural problems treated?

 There is no simple cure for any behavioural problem, so be careful when taking ‘helpful’ advice.
 Sometimes pet owners with a destructive dog are often given the advice to get another dog to fix the problem.
 However, they may end up with double the trouble.

 It is very important that the cause of the problem is addressed, not just the symptoms of the problem.
 For example, don’t chain a dog up because it is digging; find out the reason for the digging and treat the dog accordingly.

-When it comes to your pet's behaviour, it is extremely important to seek the right advice and our Sydney Animal Hospitals Veterinarians are qualified to assist you with pet behaviour problems but can also provide the services of an animal behaviour specialist.
+When it comes to your pet’s behaviour, it is extremely important to seek the right advice and our Sydney Animal Hospitals Veterinarians are qualified to assist you with pet behaviour problems, but they can also provide you with a referral for the services of a veterinary animal behaviour specialist.

 If you are serious about changing your pet’s problem behaviour, here are some tips to get the best outcome:

 - Get commitment on behalf of the whole family, everyone your pet interacts with will be responsible for encouraging desirable behaviour.

 - For some problems such as barking, escaping, aggression or separation anxiety it is beneficial to see the pet in its natural environment, thus a home visit may be appropriate.